ImageMagick/Usage-Markdown/api/index.md

 These things basically give the user of your program more freedom to do what THEY want rather than what YOU think they want.
 Don't limit them, or yourself, by making assumptions on what the script will be used for.

-PS: My primary expertise is in UNIX script writing, over lots of different architectures and 'flavors' of UNIX, LINUX, and other UNIX-like systems, with more than 25 years experience behind me.
+PS: My primary expertise is in Unix script writing, over lots of different architectures and 'flavors' of Unix, Linux, and other Unix-like systems, with more than 25 years experience behind me.
 I should know what I am talking about with regard to the above.

 ------------------------------------------------------------------------